 There are two components to the feelings expressed above.

 One – I should never let things pile up so much that they become overwhelming.
-Putting things off to tomorrow because today won’t work for me just isn’t a good solution.
+Putting things off until tomorrow because today won’t work for me just isn’t a good solution.

 Two – I should learn to pace myself and do things little by little.